Skip to main content

 • the previous tenant has not moved out yet

-Your landlord is breaking your agreement if you cannot move in from the start of the contract.
+Your landlord breaks your agreement if you cannot move in from the start of your contract.

 Ask if they can give you somewhere to stay until the property is ready.